broadinstitute/gatk-sv/README.md

 ## CI/CD
 This repository is maintained following the norms of continuous integration (CI) and continuous delivery (CD).
-The GATK-SV CI/CD pipeline is developed on Github Actions, and the workflows are available under the `.github/workflows` directory.
+GATK-SV CI/CD is developed as a set of Github Actions workflows that are available under the `.github/workflows` directory.
 Please refer to the [workflow's README](.github/workflows/README.md) for their current coverage and setup.